marcyqz/handwritingOCR/README.md

 ---

-## 👩‍💻 Author
+## Author

-Made with ✨ curiosity and confusion by [Your Name Here].
+Made with ✨ curiosity and confusion by Marcy.